 But before you can do any of that, you need to know how to create them.

 There is no single, definitive method for designing a sigil.
-The method outlined here is one of the more traditional and common versions.
+The method outlined in the Creating Sigils course is one of the more traditional and common versions.
 Feel free to experiment to find what works best for you.
 As long as you create a single symbol from your intention—and that symbol feels powerful to you—it will work.